 Summer is a time for movement and fun activities.
 As we get more involved with our family enjoying the warmer months we need to remember to protect our immune system even more.
 Allergies, bug bites, less sleep and longer days can be stressful on the body as well as the immune system.
 The Organic Immune Support combo is a great and tasty way to give your body a boost!

 TheOrganic Immune Support Combo provides herbal tea blends that are targeted to assist your immune system as it and your body as a whole goes through a seasonal change.
 For those looking for an alternative or complementary source of immune support, try one or all.

-Do spring cleaning and clean everything!
+If you didn't do a good Spring cleaning, it's not too late!
 Find products that are not made with harsh chemicals and have a hint of lemon or orange.
 Citrus smells are said to have a positive effect on the mood.